History of computing: Digital electronic computers

 The "brain" [computer] may one day come down to our level [of the common people] and help with our income-tax and book-keeping calculations.
 But this is speculation and there is no sign of it so far.

 — British newspaper The Star in a June 1949 news article about the EDSAC computer, long before the era of the personal computers.

 In an 1886 letter, Charles Sanders Peirce described how logical operations could be carried out by electrical switching circuits.
 During 1880-81 he showed that NOR gates alone (or NAND gates alone) can be used to reproduce the functions of all the other logic gates, but this work on it was unpublished until 1933.
 The first published proof was by Henry M. Sheffer in 1913, so the NAND logical operation is sometimes called Sheffer stroke; the logical NOR is sometimes called Peirce's arrow.
 Consequently, these gates are sometimes called universal logic gates.

 Eventually, vacuum tubes replaced relays for logic operations.
-Lee De Forest's modification, in 1907, of the Fleming valve can be used as a logic gate.
+Lee de Forest's modification, in 1907, of the Fleming valve can be used as a logic gate.
 Ludwig Wittgenstein introduced a version of the 16-row truth table as proposition 5.101 of Tractatus Logico-Philosophicus (1921).
 Walther Bothe, inventor of the coincidence circuit, got part of the 1954 Nobel Prize in physics, for the first modern electronic AND gate in 1924.
 Konrad Zuse designed and built electromechanical logic gates for his computer Z1 (from 1935 to 1938).

 The first recorded idea of using digital electronics for computing was the 1931 paper "The Use of Thyratrons for High Speed Automatic Counting of Physical Phenomena" by C. E. Wynn-Williams.
 From 1934 to 1936, NEC engineer Akira Nakashima, Claude Shannon, and Victor Shestakov published papers introducing switching circuit theory, using digital electronics for Boolean algebraic operations.

-In 1936 Alan Turing published his seminal paper On Computable Numbers, with an Application to the Entscheidungsproblem in which he modeled computation in terms of a one-dimensional storage tape, leading to the idea of the Universal Turing machine and Turing-complete systems.
+In 1936 Alan Turing published his paper On Computable Numbers, with an Application to the Entscheidungsproblem.
+In it, Turing described an abstract computing machine operating on a one-dimensional tape and a universal machine capable of imitating any other such machine.

 The first digital electronic computer was developed between April 1936 and June 1939 at the IBM Patent Department in Endicott, New York, by Arthur Halsey Dickinson.
-In this computer IBM introduced, a calculating device with a keyboard, processor and electronic output (display).
+In this computer, IBM introduced a calculating device with a keyboard, processor and electronic output (display).
 The competitor to IBM was the digital electronic computer NCR3566, developed in NCR, Dayton, Ohio by Joseph Desch and Robert Mumma in the period April 1939 - August 1939.
 The IBM and NCR machines were decimal, executing addition and subtraction in binary position code.